open-feature/go-sdk-contrib/providers/multi-provider/README.md

 The First Success strategy works by calling each provider in **parallel**.
 The first provider that returns a response with no errors is returned and all other calls are cancelled.
 If no provider provides a successful result the default value will be returned to the caller.

+## Comparison

+The Comparison strategy works by calling each provider in **parallel**.
+All results are collected from each provider and then the resolved results are compared to each other.
+If they all agree then that value is returned.
+If not and a fallback provider is specified then the fallback will be executed.
+If no fallback is configured then the default value will be returned.
+If a provider returns `FLAG_NOT_FOUND` that is not included in the comparison.
+If all providers return not found then the default value is returned.
+Finally, if any provider returns an error other than `FLAG_NOT_FOUND` the evaluation immediately stops and that error result is returned.
+This strategy does NOT support `ObjectEvaluation`

+# Not Yet Implemented

+- Hooks support
+- Event support